-1 If you secured the front edge of the quilt with the mini clips, then remove the clips to let the fabric drape over the front rail completely.
+If your secured the front edge of the quilt with the mini clips, then remove the clips to let the fabric drape over the front rail completely.

 Task 17 - Moving Your Quilt to a Different Zone (continued)

 2 If you rolled up some of the quilt in your coil clamps, slide it out of the coils.